Bangladesh: Religion

 Islam is the state religion of Bangladesh.
 However, the constitution also upholds secularism and ensures equal rights for all religions.
 Every citizen has the freedom to practice any religion.

-Islam the largest religion across the country, being followed by about 91.1% of the population.
+Islam is the largest religion in the country, followed by about 91% of the population.
 The vast majority of Bangladeshi citizens are Bengali Muslims, adhering to Sunni Islam.
 The country is the third-most populous Muslim-majority state in the world and has the fourth-largest overall Muslim population.

 Bengali Hindus form the country's second-largest religious minority and the third-largest Hindu community in the world.
 According to the 2022 census Hindus form 7.95% of the total population.
 In the 2011 census, Hindus formed 8.54% of the population.

-Buddhism is the third-most followed religion, adhered to by merely 0.6% of the population.
+Buddhism is the third-most followed religion, adhered to by 0.6% of the population.
 Bangladeshi Buddhists are concentrated among the tribal ethnic groups in the Chittagong Hill Tracts and by the Bengali Buddhist minority across coastal Chittagong, who mostly follow the Theravada school.

 Christianity is the fourth-largest religion at 0.3%, followed mainly by a small Bengali Christian minority.
 0.1% of the population practices other religions such as Animism or is irreligious.